I have not heard from Armstrong recently. Am I still in your database?

 The Office of Advancement wants to keep in touch with you.
 The best way to update your information is through the Alumni Association's online form.
 If you did not attend Armstrong, you can still use this form, just leave the Armstrong degree information blank.
-Once you update your information, you will automatically be subscribed to the Armstrong magazine.

 The university's key priorities can be found under What Needs Support.
 Briefly, they include providing scholarship support to talented and deserving students, building and enhancing academic and campus programs, attracting and retaining the best faculty for our students, and providing the best possible facilities for optimal learning and student living.